freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/com-eq-op.md

   return "Not Equal";
 }
 ```

-If `myVal` is equal to `10`, the equality operator returns `true`, so the code in the curly braces will execute, and the function will return `Equal`.
-Otherwise, the function will return `Not Equal`.
-In order for JavaScript to compare two different <dfn>data types</dfn> (for example, `numbers` and `strings`), it must convert one type to another.
-This is known as Type Coercion.
-Once it does, however, it can compare terms as follows:

 Agar `myVal` `10` ke barabar hai, to equality operator `true` return karega, isliye curly braces mein likha hua code execute hoga, aur function `Equal` return karega.
 Warna, function `Not Equal` return karega.
 JavaScript ko do alag <dfn>data types</dfn> (for example, `numbers` and `strings`) ko compare karne ke liye, ek type ko doosre type mein convert karna padta hai.
 Isko Type Coercion kehte hain.
 Ek baar ye karne ke baad, JavaScript terms ko is tarah se compare kar sakta hai: